-Email your request to email@example.com.
+Email your request to firstname.lastname@example.org.
 Please include the name of your publication, your deadline, the companies you’re interested in, and a brief description of your story.
 One of our editorial staff members will contact you.
 If we are able to help with your inquiry, we will email the data to you in an Excel file.
 You are also welcome to cite data from the stories on our Data Points blog.

-What is Second Measure?
+What is Bloomberg Second Measure?

 How recent is your data?

 Reporters can access data from as early as 2017 and as recent as a week ago.

 No. We only observe sales made by U.S. consumers.

 Do you have purchase data for privately held companies?